-But if you're ever going to produce a finished piece of work, you do need to sit down and write.
+But if you're ever going to produce a finished story, you do need to sit down and write.
 That means not only setting aside time but using it for writing - instead of letting that time slip away through your fingers.